AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 ---
 # Upload files{#uploading-files}

-Before you upload assets files to Adobe Dynamic Media Classic, make sure that the asset files are named correctly, and that your folder structure is set up and organized the way you want.
+Before you upload assets files to Adobe Dynamic Media Classic, make sure that the asset files are named correctly.
+And, make sure that your folder structure is set up and organized the way you want.
 You can upload files from an Adobe Dynamic Media Classic-provided FTP site or directly from your computer or network.
 Adobe Dynamic Media Classic offers options for optimizing files as you upload them.
-If you installed Adobe Dynamic Media Classic desktop application, you can upload files and folders by dragging them directly from your desktop.
+If you installed Adobe Dynamic Media Classic Desktop application, you can upload files and folders by dragging them directly from your desktop.
 See [Application General Settings](application-setup.md#general_settings).

 ## Prepare your assets and folders for uploading {#preparing-your-assets-and-folders-for-uploading}